ian-speckart/pom/README.md

 -Install node and npm.
 -Install Neutralino (the app's framework)
 .Usually: npm install -g @neutralinojs/neu
-..But check Neutralino's documentation for the latest instructions: https://neutralino.js.org/docs/getting-started/your-first-neutralinojs-app
+..But check [Neutralino's documentation](https://neutralino.js.org/docs/getting-started/your-first-neutralinojs-app) for the latest instructions.
 -cd to the repo.
 -Initialize the repo with: neu update
 .That adds neutralino.js to the project, along with the necessary binaries to bin/